Skip to content

 Hours

-In processing and power station operations, you could work a seven-day shift system that may include weekends, evenings and nights.
-In research and development you would usually work standard office hours, 9am to 5pm, Monday to Friday.
+• In processing and power station operations, you could work a seven-day shift system that may include weekends, evenings and nights.

 Environment

-Your work could take place in laboratories, control rooms or offices.
-You would need to be very aware of health and safety rules and regulations.
-This would include wearing protective clothing when you were dealing with radioactive material.
+• You'll need to be very aware of health and safety rules and regulations.
+This includes wearing protective clothing when dealing with radioactive material.

 Explore more information about this job